MOUNIKADEVENDLA/Treasure_island_game/README.md

 *******************************************************************************
 ''')
-print("Welcome to Treasure Island.") print("Your mission is to find the treasure.")
+print("Welcome to Treasure Island.") print("Your mission is to find the treasure.") choice1 = input('\nLets get started!\n\nChoose "Left" or "Right"\n').lower()

-#Write your code below this line 👇
-choice1 = input('\nLets get started!\n\nChoose "Left" or "Right"\n').lower()
 if choice1 == "left":
   choice2 = input('\nYou need to reach the castle.Which one do you want to select?\n\n "Swim" or "Boat"\n').lower()